-In Singapore, anyone below the height of 1.35m is required by law to be secured with an appropriate restraint, booster seat or adjustable seatbelt.
-You could be fined up to $1,000 and/or jailed up to three months if you were found to be violating this law.
+In Singapore, anyone below the height of 1.35m is required by law to be secured with appropriate restraint, booster seat, or adjustable seatbelt.
+You could be fined up to $1,000 and/or jailed for up to three months if you were found to be violating this law.
 Except, when you’re taking an official taxi, and if the person is riding in the rear seats of the car.

-There are a few operators in Singapore, but the most common one is Comfort Del Gro (the yellow or blue cabs) and trans cab (red one).
-Taxi can be easily booked via the official Comfort Del Gro app, or from ride-share app like Grab or Gojek by selecting the taxi option.
+There are a few operators in Singapore, but the most common one is Comfort Del Gro (the yellow or blue cabs) and trans cab (the red one).
+Taxi can be easily booked via the official Comfort Del Gro app, or from ride-share apps like Grab or Gojek by selecting the “taxi only” option.
 And honestly, taking a taxi in Singapore is relatively cheap compared to other countries.
-If you’re traveling as a family unit, it might actually make more sense to take taxi rather than take a public transport.
+If you’re traveling as a family unit, it might actually make more sense to take a taxi rather than public transport.

 2. Booking ride-share cars in Singapore with kids (with and without car seats)

-If for some reason you don’t want to take the taxi, you could still book a car via ride sharing app from Grab or Gojek app.
-With this option, you’re required to bring your own car seat, because ride share cars are considered private cars.
-However, there have been some anecdotal experience from the mom chat group I’m part of, where people were refused by ride-sharing drivers when they found out a small child is going to be riding the car, even when they brought their own car seat.
+If for some reason you don’t want to take a taxi, you could still book a car via a ride-sharing app from Grab or Gojek app.
+With this option, you’re required to bring your own car seat, because ride-share cars are considered private cars.
+However, there have been some anecdotal experiences from the mom chat group I’m part of, where people were refused by ride-sharing drivers when they found out a small child is going to be riding the car, even when they brought their own car seat.

 If you don’t have your own car seat with you, then you must book the family option which comes with a car seat for children.
 Only Grab has this option, called GrabFamily, and it tends to be more expensive than the regular fare.